adamnoto/bali/README.md

 end
 ```

-For more coding example to better understand Bali, we would encourage you to take a look at the written spec files.
+For more coding examples to better understand it, please feel free to take a look at the written spec files.
+Otherwise, if there's some unclear point, you may suggest for edits.
+Thank you.

 ## Testing the rules